Channable

 4. How can advertisers improve their visuals and copy to boost conversions?

-• Include key product information — especially promotions and discounts — directly in your headlines and descriptions. _Why: These elements grab attention and can be powerful motivators for driving conversions._
+• Include key product information like promotions and discounts directly in your headlines and descriptions.
+This is important because these elements grab the user’s attention and can be powerful motivators for driving conversions.

-• Capitalize only the first word and proper nouns in your headlines and descriptions. _Why: Sentence case feels more natural and authentic to users than all-caps titles._
+• Capitalize only the first word and proper nouns in your headlines and descriptions.
+It’s important to do this because the sentence case feels more natural and authentic.

 • Avoid repeating the same phrase across your headlines and descriptions.
-Choose variations that could be dynamically combined — especially if Final URL expansion is turned on. _Why: This gives Google’s system more flexibility to test ad combinations and find what drives the best results._
+Choose variations that could be dynamically combined especially if the Final URL expansion is turned on.
+You typically want to do this as it gives Google’s system more flexibility to test ad combinations and find what drives the best results.

 5. How many campaigns should you create for a given product?
 And how often should you refresh them?